 The Herbstman Memorial Collection is managed by Joshua Tobias Herbstman through the generous support of the Herbstman family.
 The collection receives no outside financial contributions for the work it does.
 Occasionally, historical ephemera has been graciously donated to us.
 At times we may receive reimbursement for the costs of shipping collection materials for exhibition purposes.
-And while we are always interested in acquiring new pieces for our work, The Herbstman Collection is not a seller or dealer of numismatic materials.
+And while we are always interested in acquiring new pieces for our work, The Herbstman Collection is not a dealer of numismatic materials.

 Copyright The Joe I. Herbstman Memorial Collection of American Finance